Trevor Larnach Player Props: Twins vs. Yankees

 Trevor Larnach At The Plate

-- Larnach has an OPS of .780, fueled by an OBP of .389 to go with a slugging percentage of .391.
-All three of those stats are tops among Minnesota hitters this season.
+- Larnach is hitting .255 with a triple, a home run and eight walks.

-- Larnach has picked up a hit in eight of 12 games this season, with multiple hits four times.
+- Larnach has picked up a hit in 57.1% of his 14 games this season, with multiple hits in 28.6% of them.

-- He has hit a long ball in one of 12 games, and in 1.9% of his plate appearances.
+- He has hit a home run in one of 14 games, and in 1.7% of his plate appearances.

-- Larnach has driven in a run in six games this season (50.0%), including one multiple-RBI game.
+- Larnach has driven in a run in seven games this season (50.0%), including one multiple-RBI game.

-- In four of 12 games this season, he has scored, including multiple runs once.
+- He has scored at least once four times this season (28.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.